RussellGilmore/red-instance/README.md

 ## Features

 1. Gives to ability for create a EC2 Instance
-2. Optionally Create all network infrastructure needed for public access
-3. Pass custom user data into instance creation
-4. SSM and S3 Access Permissions for access and ease of use
+2. EC2 is already setup for SSM Agent to be installed
-5. Creates Key for SSH Access
+3. Creates Key for SSH Access
-6. Dynamically Create Ingress Security Rules
+4. Dynamically Create Ingress Security Rules
+5. Optionally create all network infrastructure needed for public access
-7. Provision a Public DNS record for the Red Instance
+6. Optionally create public DNS record for the Red Instance
+7. Optionally pass user data into instance creation
+8. Optionally enabled S3 Bucket IAM Role Access

-Contains a useful scripts for setting up AWS CLI for both SUSE and Ubuntu Linux.
+> Contains a useful script for setting up AWS CLI and updating OS packages for
+> both SUSE and Ubuntu Linux.

 ```bash
 #!/bin/bash